instana/go-sensor/README.md

 * [OpenTracing](./example/opentracing) - an example of usage of Instana tracer in an app instrumented with OpenTracing
 * [gRPC](./example/grpc-client-server) - an example of usage of Instana tracer in an app instrumented with gRPC
 * [Gin](./example/gin) - an example of usage of Instana tracer to instrument a Gin application
+* [Gorilla mux](./example/gorillamux) - an example of usage of Instana tracer to instrument a Gorilla mux router

 For more examples please consult the [godoc][godoc].